satellite-image-deep-learning/techniques/README.md

 [Julia](https://julialang.org/) looks and feels a lot like Python, but can be much faster.
 Julia can call Python, C, and Fortran libraries and is capabale of C/Fortran speeds.
 Julia can be used in the familiar Jupyterlab notebook environment
 * [Why you should invest in Julia now, as a Data Scientist](https://medium.com/@logankilpatrick/why-you-should-invest-in-julia-now-as-a-data-scientist-30dc346d62e4)
 * [eBook: Introduction to Datascience with Julia](https://datascience-book.gitlab.io/)
+* [FastAI.jl](https://github.com/FluxML/FastAI.jl) -> Repository of best practices for deep learning in Julia, inspired by fastai
 * [Flux.jl](https://github.com/FluxML/Flux.jl) -> the ML library that doesn't make you tensor.
 Checkout [The Deep Learning with Julia book](https://github.com/logankilpatrick/DeepLearningWithJulia)
 * [GDAL.jl](https://github.com/JuliaGeo/GDAL.jl) -> Thin Julia wrapper for GDAL
 * [GeoInterface.jl](https://github.com/JuliaGeo/GeoInterface.jl) -> A Julia Protocol for Geospatial Data